Zeta invariants of Morse forms: Witten's perturbations

 (This is also a consequence of the index theorem.)
 For every degree $k$, $\beta_z^k$ is independent of $z$ outside a discrete subset of $\C$, where $\beta_z^k$ jumps (Mityagin and Novikov \cite[Theorem~1]{Novikov2002}).
-This ground value of $\beta_z^k$ is called the $k$-th \emph{Novikov Betti number}, and will be denoted by $\betaNo^k=\betaNo^k(M,\xi)$.
-Moreover it will be shown in \Cref{sss: perturbed Morse complex} that
+This ground value of $\beta_z^k$ is called the $k$-th \emph{Novikov Betti number}, denoted by $\betaNo^k=\betaNo^k(M,\xi)$.
+It will be shown in \Cref{sss: perturbed Morse complex} that